acuoci/ATP/practicals/openfoam-docker/openfoam-docker-mac/README.md

 <img src="./figmac/docker-vol2.png" alt="vol2" width="1200"/>

 ## 3. Install XQuartz
 On MacOS, Download and install [XQuartz](https://www.xquartz.org) from the official website.
 It is a software that allows graphical applications (i.e. Paraview, gnuplot, ecc) to be used from Docker containers.
-Also XQuartz must be open every time you want to use OpenFOAM using this procedure
+Also XQuartz must be open every time you want to use OpenFOAM using this procedure.

 ## 4. Download ATP Repository From GitHub
 Search and open the app **terminal** which is installed by default in every MacOS systems.
 Launch the following commands in order to create a folder called **Development** in your home directory: